m0ng00se/MIT-SICP/Section-1.1/README.md

 One of the main concepts in Section 1.1 is to introduce the difference between "**applicative-order**" evaluation and "**normal-order**" evaluation.

-Applicative-order evaluation is the model used by production Scheme interpreters, largely for reasons of performance and efficiency.
+Applicative-order evaluation, or something similar to it, is the commonly used in production interpreteres, for reasons of performance and efficiency.
 Nevertheless, normal-order evaluation can be useful as a heuristic tool, and its various uses are explored in later chapters in this book.

-The illustrate the difference between the two models, consider the following definitions:
+The illustrate the difference between the two models, consider the following function definitions:

 ```scheme
 (define (square x) (* x x))